 He quizzed me a bit more as to why trading.

-I am not sure if he made that statement to dissuade me from burning my capital or if that was his genuine perspective.
-Unfortunately, our conversation was cut short and we parted with an understanding that we will catch-up soon in his office.
+I am not sure if he made that statement to dissuade me from burning my capital or if that was his true perspective.
+Unfortunately, our conversation was cut short, and we parted with an understanding that we will catch-up soon in his office.

 This got me thinking big time!

 I knew there was a general skepticism around stock trading from folks without exposure to the domain.
 I am pretty sure my parents and in-laws can’t fathom someone trading for a living, and that is understandable.